xingcheg/Plant-Traits-Extraction-2023/README.md

 ## height_measurement
-Folder "height_measurement" includes the algorithm for height extraction and curve fitting, and one example growth curves fitting result.
+Folder "height_measurement" includes the algorithm for height extraction and curve fitting.

+* **height_measurement/early_height_measure.R**: run this .R file to extract early stage plant heights from the segmented images.
-* **height_measurement/height_measure.R**: run this .R file to extract plant heights from the segmented images and fit growth curves for the plants.
+* **height_measurement/late_height_measure.R**: run this .R file to extract late stage plant heights from the segmented images.
+* **height_measurement/growth_curve_est.R**: run this .R file to fit growth curves for all foreground plants that uses early and late stage plant heights as input.